awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## aws:configurePackage<a name="aws-configurepackage"></a>

-\(Schema version 2\.0 or later\) Install or uninstall an AWS package\.
+\(Schema version 2\.0 or later\) Install or uninstall a Distributor package\.
+You can install the latest version, default version, or a version of the package you specify\.
+Packages provided by AWS are also supported\.
 This plugin runs on Windows Server and Linux operating systems, but not all the available packages are supported on Linux operating systems\.

-Available packages for Windows Server include the following: AWSPVDriver, AWSNVMe, AwsEnaNetworkDriver, AwsVssComponents, AmazonCloudWatchAgent, and AWSSupport\-EC2Rescue\.
+Available AWS packages for Windows Server include the following: AWSPVDriver, AWSNVMe, AwsEnaNetworkDriver, AwsVssComponents, AmazonCloudWatchAgent, and AWSSupport\-EC2Rescue\.

-Available packages for Linux operating systems include the following: AmazonCloudWatchAgent and AWSSupport\-EC2Rescue\.
+Available AWS packages for Linux operating systems include the following: AmazonCloudWatchAgent and AWSSupport\-EC2Rescue\.

-For more information, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.
+For more information, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="configurepackage-syntax"></a>